stafyniaksacha/documentation-V2/src/api/2/controller-collection/get-mapping/index.md

 {{{since "1.0.0"}}}

-Returns the mapping for the given `collection`.
+Return the mapping for the given `collection`.

 ---